| Era | Key Feature | Impact |

 The privacy landscape is complex.
 Some keyboards process everything locally but offer limited AI features.
 Others use cloud AI for powerful features but encrypt data in transit.
 Users need to understand these tradeoffs and choose keyboards that match their privacy comfort level.

-According to research from Stanford's Human-Centered AI Institute, 67% of users express concern about keyboard data privacy, but only 23% actually check privacy policies before installing keyboard apps.
-This disconnect suggests users need better education about what their keyboards are actually doing with their data.
+According to 2025 research from Stanford's Human-Centered AI Institute, 67% of users expressed concern about keyboard data privacy, but only 23% actually checked privacy policies before installing keyboard apps.
+By 2026, this awareness has improved - a recent survey shows 41% now review privacy settings, partly due to new regulations requiring clearer disclosures.
+But there's still work to do in helping people understand what their keyboards are actually doing with their data.

 Privacy considerations for AI keyboards: